erdc/proteus/proteus/SWFlows/README.md

 The SWFlows app contains a number of tests for the the 2D nonlinear Shallow Water Equations, and the 2D modified Green-Naghdi equations.
-Both models are numerically solved using continuous, linear finite elements as seen in [cite friction paper] and [cite mGN paper].
+Both models are numerically solved using continuous, linear finite elements as seen in [Guermond, *et al* 2018] and [Guermond *et al* 2019].

 Some introduction stuff on the SW equations.

 The modified Green-Naghdi equations are a set of a equations that form a hyperbolic system and are an O(h) approximation to the traditional Green-Naghdi equations, where h is the mesh size.

-The different tests demonstrate the respective models abilities to handle wet/dry states, reciprocate "real" world problems (see malpasset, colorado_river), propagate solitary waves, etc etc etc.
+The different tests demonstrate the respective models abilities to handle wet/dry states, reciprocate "real world" problems (see malpasset, colorado_river), propagate solitary waves, etc.

 ## Getting Started